15 Essential DOCTOR WHO Episodes For Everyone - Nerdist

-15 Essential DOCTOR WHO Episodes For Everyone
+These Essential DOCTOR WHO Modern Era Episodes Are for Everyone

 Of course, every essential episode can’t be listed in this post.
-But, these 15 episodes should be on any essential watch list for the modern era to represent each numbered incarnation of The Doctor.
+But, these episodes should be on any essential watch list for the modern era to represent each numbered incarnation of The Doctor.

 BBC Studios

 This one is quite obvious.
 “Rose” may not appear on most “best Doctor Who” episodes lists but it’s an essential watch for anyone who wants to get into the current era.
 It’s the best jumping on point; it sets up the show’s premise and establishes the Doctor.
-It’s quirky, fun, a bit cheesy, and opens up this strange universe through the eyes of the very-relatable Rose Tyler.
+“Rose” is quirky, fun, a bit cheesy, and opens up this strange universe through the eyes of the very-relatable Rose Tyler.

 Many people would want to travel in the TARDIS to escape their boring daily lives, witness a historic event, or even get a peek into the future to satisfy their curiosity.
 However, human nature would tempt the best of us to alter the past or future in our favor.